department-of-veterans-affairs/vets-website/docs/GithubCodespaces.md

    - Run command:

       `yarn watch`
+   - Note: `yarn build` is needed for full website content, however the current [Basic VM](https://docs.github.com/en/github/developing-online-with-codespaces/about-billing-for-codespaces) size has very limited resources.
+It is recommended to avoid `build` and to use a more specific `watch` command when possible:

+      `yarn watch --env.entry disability-benefits,static-pages`
    - Ctrl + click on localhost link in terminal to open webserver in new tab

 ## Customization